 Our native evergreen climber, the common ivy (Hedera helix) produces poisonous berries from November, initially green then turning black through the winter that are best left to the birds.
 They contain the toxic substance hederin.
 It was formerly used as a purgative medicine, but one considered too strong for safe self-medicating.

 The dogwood (Cornus sanguinea) is a common ornamental and hedgerow plant of the Cornaceae family.
 Its white spring flowers give rise to black berries in the autumn.
-Leave them alone!
+They may seem appealing, but leave them alone!
 Holly, the well known evergreen tree, contains the toxin ilicin in the berries.
-As little as two, may induce nausea.
+As little as two of these may induce nausea.

 The same advice goes for two previously used strong purgatives, the buckthorn (Rhamnus catharticus), and the alder buckthorn (Frangula alnus).
 Both shrubs carry black berries in the autumn following flowering.
 Buckthorn’s broadly elliptical leaves are noticeable for their curving vein patterns.
 Their small and green flowers have four petals and are borne in clusters at the base of the upper leaves.

 Alder buckthorn is thorn-less and also displays small flower clusters.
 The small white flowers contain five petals, and give rise to a black berry which is red until ripe.
 Both plants are found occasionally in hedgerows in Britain (although rarer in Scotland).

 Look-a-like poisonous and toxic plants